 This type of research is a casual associative quantitative research.
-This research was carried out at the Dairi Regency Regional Disaster Management Agency Office.
-The time of this research was carried out from September 2024 to November 2024.
+This research was carried out at the Office of the Regional Disaster Management Agency.
+The time of this research was carried out from September to November 2024.
 According to population is a generalization area consisting of objects/subjects that have certain qualities and characteristics that are determined by the researcher to be studied and then drawn conclusions.
-The population in this study is the entire number of employees at the Dairi Regency Regional Disaster Management Agency Office with a total of 43 (forty-three) employees with the following details:
+The population in this study is the entire number of employees in the Office of the Regional Disaster Management Agency with a total of 43 employees with the following details:

-Table 3.1 Details of the Pollation of the Regional Disaster Management Agency
+Table 3.1 Details of the Regional Disaster Management Agency Office Popolation

-Office of Da ir Rægen .cyi Status Number (Person)
+No. Status Number

+(Person)

 1. ASN 21

 2. Honorary 22

+Sum 43

-Source: Office of the Regional Disaster Management Agency of Dairi Regency The sampling technique used in this study was a saturated sample.
+Source: Dairi Regency Regional Disaster Management Agency Office

-According to Sugiyono, Saturated Sampling is a sample selection technique when all members of the population are used as samples where all populations in this study are used as samples, totaling 43 (forty-three) people.
+The sampling technique used in this study is a saturated sample.
+According to Sugiyono, saturated sampling is a sample selection technique when all members of the population are used as samples where all populations in this study are used as samples, which is 43 employees